-The image of the scientist neutrally uncovering the secrets of nature was described as the 'God-trick' by the biologist and philosopher of science Donna Haraway, likening it to a gaze that 'sees everything from nowhere'.8 How then, can the self-understanding of science be informed?
+The image of the scientist neutrally uncovering the secrets of nature was described as the 'God-trick' by the biologist and philosopher of science Donna Haraway, likening it to a gaze that 'sees everything from nowhere'.
+How then, can the self-understanding of science be informed?
 What new concepts could be used for this purpose?
 Haraway proposes the concept of 'situated knowledges' against that of 'objectivity'.
-'Situated knowledge, arguing that knowledge must be interpreted in relation to the context in which it is created.
+'Situated knowledges' elucidate the limits and partiality of scientific knowledge, arguing that knowledge must be interpreted in relation to the context in which it is created.
 At the same time, the concept recognises the strengths that knowledge created from a particular perspective may possess.
-When scientists declare and reflect on their 'situatedness', it allows different findings and other forms of knowledge to be considered, opening up more fundamental scientific and public debate.^{6-8}
+When scientists declare and reflect on their 'situatedness', it allows different findings and other forms of knowledge to be considered, opening up more fundamental scientific and public debate.